schellenberg/computerscience20/_sources/Python/Overview/FirstTurtleProgram.rst

 (Hint: you can find a list of permitted color names at `https://www.w3schools.com/colors/colors_names.asp <https://www.w3schools.com/colors/colors_names.asp>`_ .
 It includes some quite unusual ones, like "PeachPuff" and "HotPink".)

 .. note:: If you are running your code in Thonny, the order of your instructions matters a lot!
 You might, for example, want to ask the user questions *before* creating a Screen() to draw on.
 Or you might choose to use something like ``appJar`` to ask the questions.
 There is also a ``screen.textinput("Window name", "Question to ask")`` function built into the turtle module so that you can ask for user input in a graphical manner.
+Be aware, however, that the ``textinput()`` function will not work in the browser version of Python.

 .. activecode:: practice_problem_turtle_intro_1
     :nocodelens: